-- 11.-(1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, and unless otherwise fixed it is two - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision-

-- (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors
+- 11. (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, one of whom must not be a director appointed to an executive position within the company.
+Unless otherwise fixed the quorum is two. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision- - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.